dimitri/tapoueh.org/content/post/2026/09/logical-replication/index.md

 **`create subscription … server`.** It works, through `postgres_fdw`, so the connection details live in a foreign server rather than a string.

-Two lines from the run worth keeping: `WAIT FOR LSN` is standby-only, as shown above, and with the default `max_logical_replication_workers = 4`, a fifth subscription silently never starts.
-I saw that one on 19beta3, and the setting is not new.
+Two lines from the run worth keeping. `WAIT FOR LSN` is standby-only, as shown above.
+And a hub with many subscriptions runs out of two limits without a friendly error: `max_logical_replication_workers` (the default is 4), and, since 18, `max_active_replication_origins` (the default is 10), because every subscription and every table being copied holds a replication origin.
+Past that, the log repeats `could not find free replication state slot for replication origin with ID 11`, and the subscriptions sit in the `i` or `d` state forever.
+My hub-and-workers demo hit the second limit at step 21, which is why its compose file sets both.

 One more warning, about this very demo.
 The Lab's `19beta3` image preloads `pg_stat_plans`, and that preload segfaults on `UPDATE … FOR